Ditectrev/DP-203/README.md

 - [ ] self-hosted integration runtime
 - [x] Azure integration runtime

-### HOTSPOT You have an Azure SQL database named Database1 and two Azure event hubs named HubA and HubB.
+### You have an Azure SQL database named Database1 and two Azure event hubs named HubA and HubB.
 The data consumed from each source is shown in the following table.
 You need to implement Azure Stream Analytics to calculate the average fare per mile by driver.
 How should you configure the Stream Analytics input for each source?

 ![Question 99](images/question99.jpg)